 - Various economic safeguards such as the maintenance of property rights.

-- Honouring of the republican war debt to a sum of £3 million.
+- Honoring of the republican war debt to a sum of £3 million.

 - Generous relief for the victims of war.